 The Associate of Applied Science in Business prepares students to be people of influence in the workplace.
-It includes 15 credit hours in the Bible Core, 25 credit hours of General Education, 15 credit hours in the major, and 9 credit hours of open electives.
+It includes 12 credit hours in the Bible Core, 25 credit hours from the General Education curriculum, 18 credit hours in the major, and 6 credit hours of open electives.

-The A.A.S. and B.S. degrees are available through the Traditional and FLEXCampus® programs.
+The A.A.S. and B.S. degrees are available through the Traditional and DCC Online programs.
 In addition to the Business majors, the Business Department also offers minors in Business and Leadership.